ENVRES 199. Independent study. 1-5 Unit.

 ENVRES 340.
 E-IPER PhD Writing Seminar.
 1-2 Unit.

-Restricted to second year E-IPER PhD students only.
+Required core course restricted to second-year E-IPER PhD students.
 Actively pursue one or more writing goals relevant to this stage in their graduate studies in a structured setting.
 Set specific writing goals, create and follow a plan for reaching these goals, and receive substantive feedback on their written products from their peers.
-Examples of writing products include, but are not limited to, the student¿s dissertation proposal, E-IPER Fields of Inquiry essay, a literature review, or a grant or fellowship application.
+Examples of writing products include, but are not limited to, the student's dissertation proposal, E-IPER Fields of Inquiry essay, a literature review, or a grant or fellowship application.
 By the end of the course, students are expected to have completed or have made substantial progress toward their writing goal.

 ENVRES 380.
-Collaborating with the Future: Launching Large Scale Sustainable Transformations.
+Innovating Large Scale Sustainable Transformations/Collaborating for the Future.
 3-4 Units.

 ENVRES 398.
 Directed Reading in Environment and Resources.
 1-10 Unit.